BlueBrain/MorphIO/README.md

 The higher level library is called Brain and it provides:

-* brain::Circuit to facilitate loading information about cells, morphologies (in local and global circuit coordinates) and synapses.
+* morphio::Circuit to facilitate loading information about cells, morphologies (in local and global circuit coordinates) and synapses.
-* brain::neuron::Morphology with higher level functions to deal with morphologies.
+* morphio::neuron::Morphology with higher level functions to deal with morphologies.
-* brain::Synapses and brain::Synapse for array and object access to synapses.
+* morphio::Synapses and morphio::Synapse for array and object access to synapses.

 ## Building